EskimoBrew33/dynamic-forms/README.md

 # CSS Application Proof of Concept

-This repository showcases a simple proof of concept for a dynamic form application using CSS.
-It is built with **Vite** as the front-end tool and consists of two main projects: the **Frontend** and the **API**.
+This repository showcases a simple proof of concept for a dynamic form application for CSS.
+It is built with **Vite** and ***React*** as the front-end tool and consists of two main projects: the **Frontend** and the **API**.

+### Vite is handling:
+- Running the development server
+- Auto-reloading when changes are made to files
+- Compiling JSX code to JavaScript
+- Managing the connection between the React front-end and the Express API server
+- Processing Tailwind CSS styles

+### React is being used to:
+- Create the dynamic form interface that switches between Product and Coverage views
+- Handle form state (manage values in each field)
+- Manage the active form (Product or Coverage)
+- Handle form submissions
+- Update the display when values change
+- Make API calls to the server to fetch and update configurations

 ### Key Features:
 - **Frontend**: The frontend fetches data from the API using a **GET** request, dynamically generating forms based on the JSON payload returned by the API.